4.2 Owned, Paid and Earned Marketing

 Paid marketing campaigns

 Most social media platforms are set up to allow businesses to purchase advertisements.
 The campaign typically works by utilizing a pay-per-click (PPC) model: Choose the demographic, interests, and likes of target customers and pay each time your add is clicked/tapped-on.
 A brand should target within 2-4% of the broader market to get the most return on their advertising efforts.
-Paid advertising can drive traffic to your channels or website (i.e through Google Ad words) and this can create measurable conversions (getting visitors to buy).
-This method typically gives immediate results, and by setting the maximum amount you are willing to spend for each click, you can set a realistic bid and budget that is right for your organization.
+Paid advertising can drive traffic to your channels or website (i.e., through Google Ad words) and this can create measurable conversions (getting visitors to buy/connect).
+This method typically gives immediate results, and by setting the maximum amount you are willing to spend for each click, you can get a realistic bid and budget that is right for your organization.

 For example, if you bid $1.50 maximum on the keyword ‘widgets’, and that’s the highest bid, you’ll probably show up first in line.
-If 100 people click on your PPC listing, then the search engine or PPC service will charge you a maximum of $150.00.
+If 100 people click on your PPC listing, then the search engine or PPC service will charge you a maximum of $150.

 Depending on the platform, set-up and cost can vary significantly when it comes to PPC or any paid advertising.

 The most important thing to remember when considering paid advertising on social media is to invest in advertising and marketing where your audience will actually find it!
-For example, if a business’ target audience is 50-65 years old then it doesn’t make sense to promote your brand on Instagram and SnapChat because that is not where this demographic typically interacts.
+For example, if a business’ target audience is 50-65 years old then it doesn’t make sense to promote your brand on SnapChat because that is not where this demographic typically interacts.
 Furthermore, it is important to assess the return on investment (ROI), carefully: Is the result worth the cost, particularly with regard to conversions (i.e. calls or leads to actions).
 If the ROI is not adequate, then the campaign will need to be modified for future use.
 This kind of tweaking will result in the optimize your marketing budget.

-Of course, other forms of paid advertising also fall into the overall marketing budget such as tv, billboard, radio ads, etc.
+Of course, other forms of paid advertising also fall into the overall marketing budget such as TV, billboard, radio ads, etc.

 Earned or Organic marketing Campaigns